miniohq/object-browser/README.md

 <!-- markdown-toc end -->

-MinIO Console is a library that provides a management and browser UI overlay for the MinIO Server.
+MinIO Object Browser for Enterprise is a library that provides a full object browser UI for the MinIO Server Hot Fixes.

 ## Setup